Bash (Unix shell): Programming paradigm

 Bash is written in C. A modular style can be approximated through good style and careful design.

 It is often used in an imperative or procedural style.

 Interactive and non-interactive modes

 As a command processor, Bash can operate in two modes: interactive or non-interactive.

 In interactive mode, commands are usually read from a terminal emulator.
 In non-interactive mode, which facilitates automation, commands are usually read from named files known today as shell scripts.
 When executed as a standalone command at the command-line interface (CLI), by default Bash opens a new shell in interactive mode.

 Scripts

 Shell scripts are text files that contain code, often commands, intended to be read and acted upon by some particular interpreter in a batch process in a non-interactive mode and without any further user interaction.
 Interpreted scripts are programs that do not require their source code to be compiled: all of the relevant source code is contained within the script.

 There are many programs which can serve as a script interpreter: Perl, AWK, etc. Interpreted scripts are most often written for Unix shells.

-The first two characters of the first line of any (executable) shell script begins with a something called a shebang: literally the characters hashtag and bang side by side.
+The first two characters of the first line of any (executable) shell script begins with a something called a shebang: literally the characters hash and bang side by side.